2biazdk/show-invisibles-github/README.md

-# Chrome Extension for visualizing whitespace characters in Github diffs
+# Visualize whitespace characters in Github diffs

+Chrome Extension: _A LINK IS YET TO COME_...